uhop/list-toolkit/README.md

 ## Release History

+* 2.1.1 *Allowed functions to be used as nodes.
+Updated deps.*
 * 2.1.0 *Added splay tree.
 Updated deps.*
 * 2.0.0 *New major release.*
 * 1.0.1 *Fixed exports.
 Added more methods to `MinHeap`.*